Watergate scandal: Leaks and early wiretapping

-Richard Nixon, the 37th president of the United States, was elected to the White House in 1968 as a champion of "law and order".
-He had served as vice president under President Dwight D. Eisenhower and narrowly lost the 1960 presidential election to John F. Kennedy.
-As president, Nixon inherited American involvement in the Vietnam War, which he promised to end honorably.
-Seeking to force a diplomatic resolution, Nixon escalated the war and secretly expanded bombing to Cambodia.

-When The New York Times revealed the bombing operation in May 1969, Nixon ordered the wiretapping of reporters and suspected leakers.
-After J. Edgar Hoover's Federal Bureau of Investigation (FBI) could not bug some targets, Nixon had domestic policy chief John Ehrlichman directly arrange the wiretapping — a precedent for his administration's espionage.
-Nixon's discontent with the FBI also led him to hire former New York Police Department detectives Jack Caulfield and Anthony Ulasewicz as his own private investigators.
+Richard Nixon was elected the 37th president of the United States in 1968.
+He inherited American involvement in the Vietnam War, which he promised to end honorably.
+Seeking to force a diplomatic resolution, he secretly expanded bombing to Cambodia.
+When The New York Times exposed the bombing in May 1969, Nixon ordered the wiretapping of reporters and suspected leakers.
+After the Federal Bureau of Investigation (FBI) could not bug some targets, Nixon's domestic policy chief John Ehrlichman directly arranged the wiretapping.
+Nixon's discontent with the FBI also led him to hire New York Police Department detectives Jack Caulfield and Anthony Ulasewicz as private investigators.

 In June 1971, The New York Times started publishing the Pentagon Papers: a leaked 7,000-page study of U.S. involvement in Vietnam, commissioned in 1967.
-Leaked by former RAND analyst Daniel Ellsberg, the papers exposed government deception about the war's progress.
-Nixon was initially unworried, as the Pentagon Papers predated his presidency, but National Security Advisor Henry Kissinger—furious as Ellsberg was his mentee—pushed Nixon into what White House Chief of Staff H. R. Haldeman called a "frenzy".
-Nixon had Attorney General John Mitchell threaten the Times, which halted the papers' publication as it litigated a restraining order.
-However, the Washington Post began to publish the papers instead, and the Times case traveled to the Supreme Court, which ruled against Nixon.
-The episode was, according to journalist Garrett Graff, a "self-inflicted... disaster".
+Leaked by analyst Daniel Ellsberg, the papers exposed government deception about the war's progress.
+Nixon was initially unworried, as the Pentagon Papers predated his presidency, but National Security Advisor Henry Kissinger—furious as Ellsberg was his mentee—pushed Nixon into what White House chief of staff H. R. Haldeman called a "frenzy".
+Attorney General John Mitchell filed a restraining order against the Times, halting the papers' publication.
+The Washington Post began to publish the papers instead, and the Times case traveled to the Supreme Court, which ruled against Nixon.
+The episode was, according to journalist Garrett Graff, a "self-inflicted ... disaster".